 There is also a working men’s club in the village which welcomes visitors.

-If the moorings at Reedham are full you may find space at the Ferry Inn.
-It’s under a mile upstream from Reedham by water.
+A mile upstream from Reedham is The Ferry Inn.
+If you can’t find space at Reedham Quay there may be space here.
 It’s about a 25 minute walk by road but there is a footpath along the river.

 The Ferry Inn is a family run business known for it’s warm welcome and quality food.
 They offer local ales from Woodfordes of Woodbastwick and The Humpty Dumpty Brewery.
 I can recommend their à la carte menu, prepared using fresh locally sourced ingredients.
 Dogs are welcome in the bar and conservatory.
 There is also an outdoor seating area where you can watch the chain ferry in operation.
 For those colder nights the glow of the wood burner is always an attractive prospect.
 Moorings are available for patrons on both sides of the chain ferry but much of the upstream moorings are in a poor state of repair and are unsafe.